Juliako/azure-docs/articles/media-services/latest/encoding-concept.md

 # Encoding video and audio with Media Services

 The term encoding in Media Services applies to the process of converting files containing digital video and/or audio from one standard format to another, with the purpose of (a) reducing the size of the files, and/or (b) producing a format that's compatible with a broad range of devices and apps.
 This process is also referred to as video compression, or transcoding.
 See the [Data compression](https://en.wikipedia.org/wiki/Data_compression) and the [What Is Encoding and Transcoding?](https://www.streamingmedia.com/Articles/Editorial/What-Is-/What-Is-Encoding-and-Transcoding-75025.aspx) for further discussion of the concepts.

+> [!IMPORTANT]
+> Media Servicies does not bill for cancelled or errored jobs.
+You are only charged for finished jobs.

 Videos are typically delivered to devices and apps by [progressive download](https://en.wikipedia.org/wiki/Progressive_download) or through [adaptive bitrate streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming).